bartekpacia/garden/posts/github-actions-supply-chain-security.md

 It's a Friday night.
 Hundreds of thousands of nightly builds run, in thousands of repositories, including private ones.

-No one notices for a few days.
+No one notices anything for a few days.

 ---